akien-mga/godot-old-wiki/gdscript.md

 export(Color, RGBA) var col  # Color is RGBA
 ```

-It must be noted that even if the script is not being run while at the editor, the exported properties are still editable (see below for â€œtoolâ€).
+It must be noted that even if the script is not being run while at the editor, the exported properties are still editable (see below for "tool").

 ##  Static Functions

 A function can be declared static.
-When a function is static it has no access to the instance member variables or â€œselfâ€.
+When a function is static it has no access to the instance member variables or "self".
 This is mainly useful to make libraries of helper functions:

 ```python
 static func sum2(a, b):